tc39/proposal-pattern-matching/README.md

 match result to both `bar` and `baz`) or `when ((${Foo} with bar) and baz) ...` (binding the custom match result to `bar`, and the _original_ [matchable](#matchable) to `baz`).

+## is expression

+Refers to the `expr is pattern` expression.
+Evaluates to a boolean to indicate if the LHS matches the RHS.

 # Possible future enhancements